-Join us aboard the Summer of George for an introduction to Chicago's architecture and the stories of the Windy City that you won't find on any other boat tour.
+Atlas Obscura presents a very special twist on Chicago's beloved architecture boat tours, revealing the unknown tales hidden inside the city's most famous landmarks and locations.
+You'll join Atlas Obscura aboard the Summer of George for an introduction to Chicago's architecture and stories of the Windy City that you won't find on any other boat tour.

-Adam Selzer has been a historian and tour guide in the city for over a decade, with over 2,000 ghost tours and several hundred architectural boat tours to his credit—this is a rare chance to see both styles of tour combined!
+Adam Selzer has been an historian and tour guide in the city for more than a decade, with more than 2,000 ghost tours and several hundred architectural boat tours to his credit.
 He is the author of Mysterious Chicago, H.H.
-Holmes: The True History of the White City Devil, The Ghosts of Chicago, and several more critically acclaimed books, and has appeared speaking about Chicago history on several episodes of shows like American Ripper, Mysteries at the Museum, Monumental Mysteries, and more.
-His research has recently been featured in the Chicago Tribune, Rolling Stone, The New York Times, Washington Post, and more.
+Holmes: The True History of the White City Devil, The Ghosts of Chicago, and several more critically acclaimed books, along with an upcoming authorized "who's who" book on Graceland Cemetery.
+He has appeared in several several documentaries and TV shows, such as Scary Stories, American Ripper, Mysteries at the Museum and Monumental Mysteries, and his research has been featured in the Chicago Tribune, Rolling Stone, The New York Times, Washington Post, and more.
 His tours are utterly hilarious, ridiculously informative, and endlessly fascinating.

-Arrive between 7:30 - 7:45 p.m. for boarding; the boat leaves promptly at 8 p.m. and cannot wait for latecomers.
+Arrive by 7:30 p.m. for boarding; the boat leaves promptly at 8 p.m. and cannot wait for latecomers.

 The event will run rain or shine (or fog or shine!).